 Is acupuncture painful?
 Acupuncture is generally not painful, but temporary discomfort is possible.
 You may feel a mild twinge or pinch as the needles is inserted, but the sensation dissipates quickly and you generally don't feel anything while the needle remains inserted.

-What are the needles like?
+What are the acupuncture needles like?
 The needles used in acupuncture are about ten times thinner than the needles used for blood draws or injections.
 The needles used at our clinic are sterile, single-use, disposable, and stainless steel.

 How soon should I expect results?
 Results vary depending on the situation and condition.
 Acute conditions (like a sprained ankle) generally see faster results than chronic conditions (such as long term lower back pain), which may require multiple sessions.
 For a more detailed explanation of the expected progression of treatment, please refer to this blog post.